Last week .. in double Dutch or Danish

 There are dozens of private members’ clubs across the city.
 Barnes has one at the Olympic.

-Full disclosure: I’m a member.
+(Full disclosure: I’m a member.
 If you ever want to introduce yourself, I’m usually there on Friday afternoons.
-Say hello.
+Say hello.)

 Twenty’s plenty

 The Terrace remains central to Bridged’s view of the future of Barnes.
 A trial car-free afternoon during the next Boat Race is one of many ideas for this under-loved stretch of road.
-These car-free days are becoming normal in London now; the latest example was Regent Street.
+These car-free periods are becoming normal in London now; the latest example was Regent Street.

 bridge and Bridge